 The Annual Report on CSR activities is enclosed herewith as "Annexure B".

-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed under sub-section (6) of Section 149 of the Companies Act 2013 and under Regulation 16(1)(b) of SEBI (ListingObligations and Disclosure Requirements) 2015.
+As per the provisions of the Companies Act 2013 Independent Directors have beenappointed for a period of five years and shall not be liable to retire by rotation.
+TheIndependent Directors of your Company have given the certificate of independence to yourCompany stating that they meet the criteria of independence as mentioned under Section149(6) of the Companies Act 2013 and under Regulation 16(1)(b) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

 During the year 5 meetings of the Board were held.
 The details of Board meetings aswell as Committee meetings are provided in the Corporate Governance Report.

-Annual performance evaluation of Board its committees (namely Audit Nomination &Remuneration Corporate Social Responsibility and Stakeholders' Relationship Committees)and all the Directors individually has been done in accordance with the PerformanceEvaluation Framework adopted by the Nomination & Remuneration Committee of theCompany.The Performance Evaluation Framework sets out the performance parameters as well as theprocess for performance evaluation to be followed.
-Performance evaluation forms werecirculated to all the Directors to record their evaluation of the Board its Committeesand Non-executive Directors of the Company.
-The performance evaluation of the Company andExecutive Directors was done on the basis of presentation made by themanagement.
+Annual performance evaluation of Board its committees (namely Audit Nomination andRemuneration Corporate Social Responsibility and Stakeholders' Relationship Committees)and all the Directors individually has been done in accordance with the PerformanceEvaluation Framework adopted by the Nomination and Remuneration Committee of the Company.The Performance Evaluation Framework sets out the performance parameters as well as theprocess for performance evaluation to be followed.
+During the year the PerformanceEvaluation Framework was revised to elaborate the evaluation parameters and process inline with the Guidance Note on Board Evaluation issued by SEBI vide its circular dateddanuary 05 2017.

+In accordance with the new Performance Evaluation Framework performance evaluationforms were circulated to all the Directors to record their evaluation of the Board itsCommittees and Non-executive Directors of the Company.
+The performance evaluation of theCompany and Executive Directors was done on the basis of presentation made by themanagement.

 Pursuant to the provisions of the Companies Act 2013 a separate meeting ofIndependent Directors reviewed performance of the Company Board as a whole andNon-Independent Directors (including Chairman) of the Company.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to the requirement of Section 134 (3) of the Companies Act 2013 the Board ofDirectors hereby state that:

-a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and
+b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and

-c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

-d) The directors had prepared the annual accounts on a going concern basis; and
+d) the directors had prepared the annual accounts on a going concern basis; and

-f) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.